 Living In Gadsden

 Noccalula Falls Park is a 250- Acre public park located in Gadsden, Alabama.
 The main feature of the park is a notable 90-foot waterfall with a gorge trail winding through its basin and past caves, an aboriginal fort, an abandoned dam, pioneer homestead, and Civil War carvings.
-The park also features a petting zoo, mini-golf courses, a Wedding Chapel, the Black Creek Trail (a 1.4 mile walking trail),and The Gilliland-Reese Covered Bridge and a replica 1863 C.P.
+The park also features a petting zoo, mini-golf courses, a Wedding Chapel, the Black Creek Trail (a 1.4-mile walking trail, including the new addition of 12 miles of new trails), and The Gilliland-Reese Covered Bridge and a replica 1863 C.P.
 Huntington train ride.
 It was listed on the Alabama Register of Landmarks and Heritage on May 12, 1976.

 Twin Bridges Golf Course

 The par 72, 6,800 yard, 18-hole course, designed by Gene Bates will challenge and delight golfers of all skill levels.
 The course features finely manicured Bermuda fairways, bent grass greens, and strategically placed bunkers all set along the Coosa River.
 Golfers and nature enthusiasts alike delight in the natural beauty and calming wildlife that surround the golf course.
 Twin Bridges welcomes golfers of all skill levels by offering four sets of tees.